What We Learned Reading a Week of In-App Feedback

 Bug reports we already knew about (and why that’s good)

-The forty-six percent overlap with our known issues list is a healthy number.
+The heavy overlap with our known-issues list is a healthy sign.
 It means users are encountering the same problems we’ve already triaged.
 If users reported bugs we’d never seen, we’d be flying blind.
 If they only reported issues we’d never fix, we’d have a values mismatch.
 The overlap means the inbox and the engineering queue are looking at the same map.
-We replied to every report, even when the fix was already shipped in TestFlight.
+We replied to every report, even when the fix was already on its way out.

 The replies matter.
 A user who reports a bug and gets silence assumes they’re shouting into a closet.
-A user who reports a bug and hears back — even just “we’re on it, here’s the issue number, here’s when the fix ships” — assumes they’re being heard.
-The cost of the reply is two minutes.
+A user who reports a bug and hears back — even just “we’re on it, here’s the issue, here’s roughly when the fix ships” — assumes they’re being heard.
+The cost of the reply is a couple of minutes.
 The cost of the silence is a churn risk we can’t measure but can feel.
 Every bug report got an answer, and we’ll keep doing that.

 Feature requests we hadn’t imagined

-The 28% we hadn’t considered is where the inbox earns its keep.
+The requests we’d never considered are where the inbox earns its keep.
 One user asked for a way to mark a spot as “already fished today” so they wouldn’t loop back to it.
 Another asked for a temperature trend arrow instead of the raw number.
 Neither feature was on any list.
 Both were obvious in hindsight.
-Six of the fifty-six new requests shipped within ten days of the read-through.
-Twenty-one are queued.
-The rest are in the long consider pile.
+Some of the new requests shipped soon after the read-through, more are queued, and the rest sit in the long consider pile — all of it visible in the in-app Development Queue, where users can watch a request move from requested to live.

 Thank-you notes as data

-Eighteen percent of the inbox is thank-you notes, which sounds sentimental until you read them.
+The thank-you notes sound sentimental until you read them.
 They’re specific.
 “The new gauge graph saved my Saturday.”
-“Offline mode held up at 9,000 feet with no signal.”
+“Offline mode held up at altitude with no signal.”
 “First app that didn’t make me make an account before showing me the map.”
 Thank-you notes tell you what’s working, which is harder to learn than what’s broken.
 We started tracking them by feature so we’d know which surfaces to leave alone.

-The feature with the most thank-you notes was offline maps — fourteen mentions in seven days.
-Second was the regulations layer, with eleven.
-Third, tied at seven, were the gauge graphs and the no-account-required onboarding.
+The feature with the most thank-you notes was offline maps.
+The regulations layer was close behind, followed by the gauge graphs and the no-account-required onboarding.
 Those are the surfaces we have explicit user permission to stop touching.
 Designers love to polish.
 Sometimes the highest-leverage thing is to recognize what’s already working and route the polish energy somewhere else.

 How the week changed the inbox going forward

-The week-long read changed two things.
-First, we now batch-read the inbox every other Friday — not just triage but read, top to bottom, looking for shape.
+The read-through changed two things.
+First, we now batch-read the inbox on a regular cadence — not just triage but read, top to bottom, looking for shape.
 Second, we added a “journal entry” tag during triage so we can surface the quiet, no-response-expected requests separately.
 They were getting lost in the daily flow, and they shouldn’t be.
 The inbox is louder when you read it slowly.

 A third change followed quickly: we started publishing more of what we ship back to users.
 The in-app Development Queue had always been there, but after the read-through we made a point of moving items into “shipped” promptly, so users could see their request go from queued to live.
 The submissions that mention the Queue have gone up since.
 People check it.
 People reference it.
 The loop got shorter without anything else changing.

 The other change was attitudinal.
-After reading 200 submissions in a row, you stop thinking of users as a category.
+After reading a long run of submissions back to back, you stop thinking of users as a category.
 You start recognizing handwriting — the user who always writes in lowercase, the one who sends bug reports as numbered lists, the one who sends a thank-you every few months when a small thing goes right.
 Treating those as a dataset feels wrong.
 They’re correspondence.

 We don’t think we’ll learn everything we need from one read-through.
 The patterns will drift.
 The proportions will shift as the app changes and as the user base grows.
-But the practice of stopping work for a week to read what users actually wrote — in their words, without keyword extraction, without trend lines — felt like the most important week of product research we’ve done.
+But the practice of stopping work to read what users actually wrote — in their words, without keyword extraction, without trend lines — felt like some of the most important product research we’ve done.

 Every submission is a fingerprint of someone using the app.
 The Development Queue is in-app — Settings → Development Queue — and it’s where the shipped fingerprints live.